FastAPI framework extension¶

 type: string

-Your charm already has some peers
+Your charm already has the following peers

 , provides